walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/README.md

 export OPENID4VCI_CONFORMANCE_AUTH_TIMEOUT_SECONDS=90
 export PLAYWRIGHT_BROWSER=chromium
 export PLAYWRIGHT_HEADLESS=true
-export PLAYWRIGHT_INSTALL_WITH_DEPS=false
+export PLAYWRIGHT_INSTALL_WITH_DEPS=true
 export OPENID4VCI_CONFORMANCE_INSTALL_PLAYWRIGHT=true
 ```

-`PLAYWRIGHT_INSTALL_WITH_DEPS=true` makes Playwright try to install OS packages through the system package
+Playwright now installs Chromium and its required operating-system packages with `install --with-deps` by
-manager.
-Use it only when the current user can install apt dependencies; otherwise install missing packages
+default.
+The current user must be able to install system packages.
+Environments that already provide the
-manually, for example `sudo apt-get install libavif13`.
+browser dependencies can opt out with `PLAYWRIGHT_INSTALL_WITH_DEPS=false`.

 If the Playwright install task hangs or the browser is already installed, skip that step: